Wild Yam

 1

 This is a critical correction to widespread marketing claims.
-The chemical conversion of diosgenin to progesterone (Marker degradation) requires laboratory conditions including strong acid, heat, and chemical reagents — pioneered by Russell Marker in the 1940s using D. mexicana as the starting material for industrial steroid production.
-The HUMAN BODY LACKS THE ENZYMES for this conversion.
-Topical wild yam cream does NOT raise serum progesterone (Komesaroff 2001 confirmed this directly).
+The chemical conversion of diosgenin to progesterone (Marker degradation) requires laboratory conditions including strong acid, heat, and chemical reagents.
+The human body lacks the enzymes for this conversion.
+Topical wild yam cream does not raise serum progesterone (confirmed directly).
 Any clinical benefits arise from other mechanisms entirely.

 2